DTJF/libpruio/src/doc/_1_features.md

 - trigger on analog (single or all) or digital (GPIO) lines
 - perform a pre-trigger that starts measurement before the trigger event happens

+It's designed for BeagleBone boards

+- with 2x46 headers (White, Gree, Black)
+- with 3x36 headers (Pocket)
+- with individual connectors (Blue)

+and runs on all kernel versions above 3.8 (including 4.x).

 # PRUSS # {#SecPruss}

+The AM33xx CPU on Beaglebone hardware contains two PRU subsystems.
-\Proj contains software running on the host system (ARM) and software running on a Programable Realtime Unit SubSystem (PRUSS).
-The AM33xx CPU on Beaglebone hardware contains two PRU subsystems. \Proj can either use PRU-0 or PRU-1 (the later is the default).
-To use PRU-0, just clear bit 0 in parameter *Act* when calling the constructor PruIo::PruIo().
+\Proj runs software on the host system (ARM) and on a Programable Realtime Unit SubSystem (PRUSS), either on PRU-0 or PRU-1 (the later is the default).
+Due to the PRU support the load on the ARM is very low, even complex controllers can operate at reasonable speed.
+The second PRU is free for a custom controller working in real-time, and using
+\Proj measurement configuration and data.

 # Operation # {#SecOperation}